Chord Overstreet: 2015–present: Music career, acting

 Chord has cited James Taylor, David Gray, Jimmy Buffett, Bob Dylan, Paul Simon, and Hall & Oates as musicians that inspire him.
 On December 15, 2015, Overstreet signed a recording contract with Safehouse Records, a record label founded by Demi Lovato, Nick Jonas and Phil McIntyre.
 He was the first artist to be signed to the label.
 He opened for Lovato and Jonas on several tour dates of their Future Now Tour in summer 2016.

-On August 26, 2016, Chord released his first official solo single, "Homeland", through Island Records and Safehouse Records.
+On August 26, 2016, Chord released his first solo single, "Homeland", through Island Records and Safehouse Records.
 Digital Journal called it "a fitting homage to his hometown", giving the song a five star rating.
 A music video for the song premiered through Billboard on October 7, 2016.
-In a September 2016 interview with the Huffington Post, Overstreet revealed that he was working on an EP, yet to be released.
-In December 2016, he released a cover of "All I Want For Christmas is a Real Good Tan", written by Overstreet's father and originally recorded by Kenny Chesney.
-Overstreet released a new single, "Hold On", on February 3, 2017.
-The song peaked at number 31 on the Spotify Viral 50 chart and later earn double platinum certification by RIAA.
-He released his first EP consisting of four tracks on May 12, 2017, entitled Tree House Tapes.

-In June 2017, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show broadcast nationally where he performed live his single "Hold On".
+In September 2016, Overstreet revealed that he was working on an EP.
+In December 2016, he released a cover of "All I Want for Christmas Is a Real Good Tan", written by Overstreet's father and originally recorded by Kenny Chesney.
+Overstreet released the single, "Hold On" on February 3, 2017.
+Though the song failed to impact any charts, it was certified double platinum certification by the RIAA in August 2021.
+On May 12, 2017, he released his first EP, Tree House Tapes.
+In June 2017, he was picked as Elvis Duran's Artist of the Month and performed "Hold On" on NBC's Today show.
 He also performed the song on The Tonight Show Starring Jimmy Fallon on August 14, 2017.

 Overstreet made appearances as a guest star in a number of television series including The Bold Type, Royalties, and Pickle and Peanut.
 In 2021, he joined the cast of Acapulco, an Apple TV+ comedy series set in 1984.
-The series' second season was released in October 2022.

 In 2020, he starred in the comedy film The Swing of Things, which was released on Hulu.
-He starrred in the 2022 romantic comedy film Falling for Christmas opposite Lindsay Lohan.
+He starred in the 2022 romantic comedy film Falling for Christmas opposite Lindsay Lohan.

 Personal life

+Overstreet comes from a musical family.
+His father is American Country Singer Paul Overstreet and his older brother is Nash Overstreet, the lead guitarist in the pop rock band Hot Chelle Rae.
 Overstreet dated British actress Emma Watson in 2018.